explainingai-code/StableDiffusion-PyTorch/README.md

       cond_drop_prob : <probability of dropping class labels>
   ```
 * Create a dataset class similar to mnist where the getitem method now returns a tuple of image_tensor and dictionary of conditional_inputs.
-* For class conditional input will ONLY be the integer class
+* For class, conditional input will ONLY be the integer class
 * ```
     (image_tensor, {
                     'class' : {0/1/.../num_classes}